CAD data can be 2D or 3D, composed of wireframes, surfaces or solids, and represented by polygons or voxels.

 In the example in Figure 4, User Defined Attributes include part number, revision, nomenclature, source, author, code and company.
-UDA could also include manufacturing information, cut lists, surface treatments, materials codes and more.
+UDA is primarily used for identifying models and assemblies.

 With the advent of feature-based modeling in the the late 80s, it became possible to define a sketch with dimensions, and then extrude or revolve that sketch to create solid geometry.
 Both the sketch and the extrusion could later be edited by simply double-clicking on that ‘feature’.
 Although this system had and has many advantages such as ease of edit, it can also allow a person to paint themselves into a corner, limiting the flexibility of the design process.
 Another disadvantage of feature-based modeling is that when you import a CAD model from another system, you cannot edit the features.
 The inflexibilities of feature-based modeling created demand for a new way to edit existing geometry called Direct Modeling.

 Direct modeling allows users to directly select the geometry they want to edit, and drag the geometry position and move it or otherwise adjust it.
 Direct modeling is especially useful if the geometry has been translated from the original CAD system to another CAD system, and the ‘features’ have been lost.
 There are CAD systems that can perform both feature-based modeling and at least some elements of direct modeling, such as SOLIDWORKS, Solid Edge, Creo Direct and Inventor.

 These are zero-thickness surfaces which have no ‘volume’.

 Sheet bodies are often used in the automotive industry for defining shapes to be stamped into metal, forming sections of auto bodies.
 An example of a sheet body is shown in Figure 5.